tired-runner/bazaar/README.md

 NOTE: If you are a distributor/packager who would like to learn how to customize Bazaar, take a look at the [docs](/docs/overview.org).

-Bazaar is new app store for GNOME with a focus on discovering and installing applications and add-ons from Flatpak remotes, particularly [Flathub](https://flathub.org/).
+Bazaar is a new app store for GNOME with a focus on discovering and installing applications and add-ons from Flatpak remotes, particularly [Flathub](https://flathub.org/).
 It emphasizes supporting the developers who make the Linux desktop possible.
 Bazaar features a